 The first and most obvious one is time.
 In order to secure a large first or multi-year bonus, investors must be willing to commit their dollars for a longer period of time.
 Any account offering a 10% or greater bonus will usually require at least a ten year surrender term.

-It is important to understand that account owners will always have penalty-free access to their invested funds.
+It is important to understand that account owners will always have penalty-free access to a potion of their invested funds.
 However, if they choose to withdraw all of their money before the annuity term is up, then they can be assessed an early surrender penalty.

 Early surrender penalties are not assessed on regular interest income withdraws, yearly principal (usually 10%-20%) withdraws, withdraws for health reasons, during annuitization, or at death.
 Annuity investors with longer surrender periods have several ways to access their funds for any number or reasons without facing penalties.